-The Corporation achieved all of its 2011 corporate and divisional objectives, except for the objectives related to SAIFI and attendance.
-Each of the NEOs achieved his individual performance objectives for 2011.
+The Corporation exceeded all of its 2012 corporate and divisional objectives.
+Each of the NEOs exceeded his individual performance objectives for 2012.
 Each of the corporate, divisional and individual performance objectives were reasonably difficult to attain and served to encourage success in the NEO performance and in the Corporation's financial and operational results.

-The percentage of total compensation that relates to the achievement of each NEO's individual performance objectives were as follows: 11 % for Mr. Haines, 9% for Mr. Couillard, 9% for Mr. Priore, 7% for Mr. La Pianta and 8% for Mr. Labricciosa.
+The percentage of total compensation that relates to the achievement of each NEO's individual performance objectives were as follows: 9% for Mr. Haines, 6% for Mr. Couillard, 7% for Mr. Priore, 7% for Mr. La Pianta and 6% for Mr. Labricciosa.